10 Letter of Interest Examples + How to Write One in 2026

 Dear Dr. Pendleton,

 I am reaching out to express my desire to join the Johns Hopkins University School of Medicine for the upcoming academic year.
-After reading about the groundbreaking study on personalized cancer therapy conducted by your institution, I became deeply fascinated by its innovative approach to medicine.
+After reading about the recent study on personalized cancer therapy that identified genetic markers to tailor treatment plans conducted by your institution, I became deeply fascinated by its innovative approach to medicine.
 As an aspiring physician who one day hopes to specialize in oncology, I cannot think of a better place to learn and grow.

-During my undergraduate studies, I sought opportunities that aligned closely with Johns Hopkins’ ethos of integrating scientific inquiry with patient-centered care.
+During my undergraduate studies, I pursued research and clinical volunteer roles that combined scientific investigation with direct patient interaction, mirroring Johns Hopkins’ focus on integrating scientific inquiry with patient care of integrating scientific inquiry with patient-centered care.
 One of my proudest achievements is the community health initiative that I spearheaded during an internship at a local clinic, increasing access to preventative care services in underserved areas.

 Sincerely,